DannyBen/icodi/README.md

 Options
 --------------------------------------------------

-AN options hash can be provided as the first or second argument:
+Options can be provided as the first or second argument:

 ```ruby
 Icodi.new "any string", pixels: 8, density: 0.3